-- Look for a contact number, email address, or other markers on the mail that indicate where to contact a CRA representative.
-If those are there, run a quick Google search of the number or contact email first to confirm that it is the CRA, and then call to get more details before complying with any requests in the letter.
+- Look for a contact number, email address or other markers on the mail that indicate where to contact a CRA representative.
+If those are there, run a quick Google search of the number or contact email to confirm that it is the CRA, and then call to get more details before complying with any requests in the letter.

 Fraud can happen to anyone

-Looking to make your tax season even easier?
+Are you looking to make your tax season even easier?
 Book a free consult with one of the True North team members to learn how we can help small business owners like you take the fear out of tax time.
 Contact us today.

 Read more about Personal Tax topics that may be helpful to you and your small business.